Oven Baked Sweet Potato Fries

 I had a major craving for French fries but had no russet potatoes on hand.
 However, I did have sweet potatoes!
 I decided to do my favorite baked french fry method, from my cooking bible, The New Best Recipe by the editors of Cook’s Illustrated.
-It was the right thing to do, because they turned out delicious!
+It was the right thing to do because they turned out delicious!
 Soft on the inside and crisp on the outside.
-We all enjoyed these oven baked sweet potato fries and they paired perfectly with the sliders I served them with.
+We all enjoyed these oven-baked sweet potato fries and they paired perfectly with the sliders I served them with.

-Peel the sweet potatoes then cut each potato lengthwise into same size fries.
+Peel the sweet potatoes then cut each potato lengthwise into the same size fries.
 Place the cut fries into a large bowl and cover with hot tap water; soak for 10 minutes.